 I’ll end with addressing my biggest pet peeve: those who claim they got the flu from the flu shot.
 This is scientifically impossible.
 The flu shot is made with a dead virus and cannot give you the flu.
 Now, you might get the shot and have a sore arm or a slight fever.
 And, there is also a small risk of a vaccine reaction.

-It can take up to two weeks for the flu shot to take effect, and no vaccine is 100% effective, so you may still get the flu (perhaps a milder case) — but you didn’t get the flu FROM the vaccine.
+It can take up to two weeks for the flu shot to take effect, and no vaccine is 100 percent effective, so you may still get the flu (perhaps a milder case)—but you didn’t get the flu from the vaccine.
 You might also catch a winter cold or another virus; the vaccine doesn’t protect against that.

 By getting a flu vaccine every year, you aren’t only protecting your paycheck, you’re protecting your relatives, your neighbors and your community, too.
 No vaccine is perfect, so the more people who get the vaccine, the more protection it offers the general population.
 This is called herd immunity or community immunity.

 In recent years I’ve received my flu shot from Target, CVS and Walgreens.
 All were similar in process—it took less than 20 minutes, it was free with my insurance and I swear it didn’t hurt.